MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/automated-investigations-windows-defender-advanced-threat-protection.md

 The Windows Defender ATP service has a wide breadth of visibility on multiple machines.
 With this kind of optics, the service generates a multitude of alerts.
 The volume of alerts generated can be challenging for a typical security operations team to individually address.

 To address this challenge, Windows Defender ATP uses Automated investigations to dramatically reduce the volume of alerts that need to be investigated individually.
-The Automated investigation feature leverages various inspection algorithms, and processes used by analysts to examine alerts and take immediate remediation action to resolve breaches.
+The Automated investigation feature leverages various inspection algorithms, and processes used by analysts (such as playbooks) to examine alerts and take immediate remediation action to resolve breaches.
 This significantly reduces alert volume, allowing security operations experts to focus on more sophisticated threats and other high value initiatives.

-The automated investigations list aggregates all the investigations that have been initiated automatically and shows other details such as its status, detection source, and the date for when the investigation was initiated.
+The Automated investigations list shows all the investigations that have been initiated automatically and shows other details such as its status, detection source, and the date for when the investigation was initiated.

+## Understand the Automated investigation flow
+Alerts are typically generated from a machine and all automated investigations start from an alert.
+Any alert that contains an entity (that Windows Defender ATP supports an investigation for) can undergo automated investigation.

+When an alert that contains a supported entity is seen, the automated investigation then proceeds and analyzes each entity within the alert.
+It determines whether an entity can be incriminated or exonerated.
+The outcome from the analysis of each entity is categorized in the **Entities** tab and you'll be able to see the determination for each entity type, such as whether it was determined to be malicious, suspicious, or clean.
+ [BENNY I'M NOT SURE IF WE WANT TO GO INTO THE DETAILS OF SENDING THE FILE INTO DETONATION ETC.]

+Depending on how you set up the machine groups and the level of automation to apply on the group, the automated investigation can remediate the alert.
+For more information, see [Create and manage machine groups](machine-groups-windows-defender-advanced-threat-protection.md).
+The default machine group is configured for semi-automatic remediation.
+This means that any malicious entity that needs to be remediated requires an approval and the investigation is added to the **Pending actions** section.

+When a pending action is approved, the entity is then remediated and is reflected in the **Entities** tab of the investigation.

+While an investigation is running, any other alert generated from the machine will be added to an ongoing automated investigation until that investigation is completed.
+In addition, if the same threat is seen on other machines, those machines are added to the investigation.You'll be able to see up to nine machines in the **Machines** tab.
+If the threat is seen on more than nine machines, you have the option to expand the view from the **Pending actions** view.

+An investigation is only considered complete if there are no pending actions on it.
+That's also the only time that the **Pending actions history** tab is displayed.

 ## Manage Automated investigations
 By default, the automated investigations list displays investigations initiated in the last week.
 You can also choose to select other time ranges from the drop-down menu or specify a custom range.

+>[!NOTE]
+>If your organization has implemented role-based access to manage portal access, only authorized users or user groups who have permission to view the machine or machine group will be able to view the entire investigation.

 Use the **Customize columns** drop-down menu to select columns that you'd like to show or hide.